yuliya-polyakova/autotesting-template/cv/poliakova_en.md

 <br>
 Responsibilities:

-- Designed a QA strategy;
+- Designed a QA strategy
-- Performed static testing based on documentation;
+- Performed static testing based on documentation
-- Compiled checklists, test cases, test plan;
+- Compiled checklists, test cases, test plan
-- Created tests on jmeter;
+- Created tests on jmeter
-- Created UI tests in Java+Selenium (JUnit/TestNG);
+- Created UI tests in Java+Selenium (JUnit/TestNG)
-- Created SOAP, REST API tests;
+- Created SOAP, REST API tests
-- Created of integration tests (using database access, queue, ssh connection);
+- Created of integration tests (using database access, queue, ssh connection)
-- Generated of test data;
+- Generated of test data
 - Automated of regression testing and report generation using
 - Configured Jenkins scheduler and Microsoft Azure Pipeline
-- Generated an Allure report;
+- Generated an Allure report
-- Compiled of a dashboard on bugs as a result of testing (including prioritization);
+- Compiled of a dashboard on bugs as a result of testing (including prioritization)
 - Planned sprint for a team of 4 people
-- Checked the execution of the team's tasks;
+- Checked the execution of the team's tasks
-- Selected candidates for the team;
+- Selected candidates for the team
-- Trained Junior testers.
+- Trained Junior testers

 ---